wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 for users of analytics to find, prepare, move from 70+ data sources (SQL, not No-SQL).

 * Glue bulk imports Hive metastore into Glue Data Catalog
-* Glue provides job status to CloudWatch events triggering SNS notifications
+* Glue automatically provides job status to CloudWatch events triggering SNS notifications.
+With EMR you need to setup CloudWatch.
 * Glue doesn't handle heterogeneous ETL job types (which EMR does).
 * Glue doesn't handle streaming except for Spark Streaming.